jnury/carlboxV2/README.md

 # Carlbox v2

-Carlbox v2 is the next iteration of the Carlbox sampler — a small, playful device that periodically plays short, recognizable audio snippets (TV intros, iconic movie quotes, chimes, and other fun sounds) to bring smiles and a light atmosphere to the workspace.
+Carlbox v2 is the next iteration of the Carlbox sampler — a small, playful device to play, on-demand, recognizable audio snippets (TV intros, iconic movie quotes, chimes, and other fun sounds) to bring smiles and a light atmosphere to the workspace.

 This repository contains materials for the v2 platform which is built around an Orange Pi Zero running Alpine Linux (previous version used a Raspberry Pi 3 and Raspbian).
 The new hardware and software stack focuses on low power, portability, and an improved user experience.